We reported 455 general computer controls issues to the 54 agencies audited in 2013.

 - effective preventative and monitoring controls and processes have been implemented to ensure data integrity and segregation of duties.

-- unsupported databases for critical systems
+- logs for remote access systems

 Management of IT risks